vezzolter/DSA/DataStructures/Tree/Tree.md

   - **Parent** — is a node that has one or more child nodes connected to it.
   - **Child** — is a node connected to a parent node.
   - **Siblings** — nodes that share the same parent.
-  - **External Node (Leaf)** — is a node with no children.
+  - **External Node/Leaf** — is a node with no children.
-  - **Internal Node** — any node in a tree that is not a leaf.
+  - **Internal Node** — is a node with children.
-  - **Ancestor** — is a node located above another node, along the path leading from the root node to that node.
+  - **Ancestor/Predecessor** — is a node located above another node, along the path leading from the root node to that node.
-  - **Descendant** — is a node located below another node, along the path leading from the root node to that node.
+  - **Descendant/Successor** — is a node located below another node, along the path leading from the root node to that node.
   - **Neighbour of a Node** — any other node that is directly connected to particular node by an edge.
 - **Edge** — is a connection between two nodes in a tree, which helps to manage the relationships.
 - **Path** — is a sequence of nodes and edges from one node to another one, which must be **only one** for any pair of nodes, otherwise it is a graph.